Menu

 How do you tune a 12-string guitar?

 The way a 12 string guitar is tuned differs slightly from a six-string guitar.
-I recommend using a clip-on tuner or phone app to ensure the most accurate tuning possible.
+I recommend using a No products found. or phone app to ensure the most accurate tuning possible.
 Tuning is super important for guitars, even more so for 12 string models as any issues will be more apparent.

 The main 6 strings are the same, using the E-A-D-G-B-e tuning.